LibertyQuinzel/website/README.md

 A retro **DOS terminal–style portfolio** showcasing education, work, projects, and contact info.

+**Currently works on PC only!
+Yet to make it work on mobile devices!**
 ## Features

 * **Boot animation** simulating a vintage BIOS.